-- 1. Before hiring a public engagement consultant, the appropriate local officials and staff, along with any community member partners, should clarify the purposes (or outcomes)2 and the important participant groups/categories3 for the planned public engagement activity.
-This clarity will help you to better identify your consultant needs and to prepare any appropriate Request for Proposals (RFP) or Request for Qualification (RFQ).4 - 2.
-In some cases, the agency may also wish to develop a general outline of its desired public engagement process (as well its purpose and participants) in order to better solicit and identify the most appropriate public engagement consultant.5 - 3.
-While a public agency will choose the most appropriate consultant if it understands its own public engagement purpose and participation goals, inviting consultants to draw on their experience and propose their ideas will typically result in a creative and responsive public engagement process that can best achieve the desired goals and outcomes.
-The intent should be a balance between clear intent by the local agency and openness to the public engagement recommendations of consultants. - 4.
-At times, a local agency may wish to identify a consultant to help the agency develop an understanding of a complex issue or controversy and then to recommend a public engagement strategy.
-This can be an especially useful approach for an issue outside of
+- 1. Before hiring a public engagement consultant, the appropriate local officials and staff, along with any community member partners, should clarify the purposes (or outcomes) and the important participant groups/categories for the planned public engagement activity.
+This clarity will help you to better identify your consultant needs and to prepare any appropriate (RFP) or (RFQ). - 2.
+In some cases, the agency may also wish to develop a general outline of its desired public engagement process (as well its purpose and participants) in order to better solicit and identify the most appropriate public engagement consultant. - 3.
+Inviting consultants to draw on their experience will typically result in a creative and responsive public engagement process that can best achieve the desired goals and outcomes.
+Agencies should clearly explain their intent and be open to the recommendations of consultants.

-- typical local agency decision-making channels.
+- 4. At times, a local agency may wish to identify a consultant to help the agency develop an understanding of a complex issue or controversy and then to recommend a public engagement strategy.
 Consultants may also be asked to assess present practices and recommend improvements to a local agency's ability to engage specific communities/populations. - 5.
 Identify the specific deliverables you will ask of potential consultants.
 Among other responsibilities, these may include: a review of materials; interviews with key stakeholders; the identification of groups, communities and others who may be the focus of an engagement process; the design of a public engagement plan; the facilitation of engagement activities; participation logistics; communication with local agency representatives, participants, the media and the public; meeting or materials preparation or translation; recording and documenting public input received; the ongoing assessment and adaption of engagement activities as needed; participation in a final review of public engagement effectiveness and outcomes; and other activities as appropriate. - 6.
-The agency would do well to review its past public engagement activities.
+Review past public engagement activities.
 What have been the experiences to date?
 Are there any previous evaluation results that can shed light on the appropriate criteria for any RFP/RFQ to be developed, or for the overall search and selection process?
 Is there a challenging history with a given community/population that suggests the need for extra, and perhaps early, efforts at education and engagement? - 7.
 Public engagement consultants are not interchangeable.
 They come from a variety of disciplines and backgrounds and may have worked in a narrow or a very broad range of issue/policy areas.
 They may have built their knowledge and practice around specific public engagement strategies and tools, or they may have experience with many different approaches.
-Be aware of important distinctions in consultant approaches and experience, and identify a sufficiently broad pool of candidates that will result in a consultant that will meet your needs.6 - 8.
+Be aware of important distinctions in consultant approaches and experience, and identify a sufficiently broad pool of candidates that will result in a consultant that will meet your needs. - 8.
 Be realistic about the resources your agency will have to commit to create a public engagement plan and activities that are likely to achieve your purposes.
 As with much else, public engagement results are linked to the time, work and resources committed. - 9.
 Have the consultant in place well before the dates of your planned public meeting(s).
 This improves planning and design, allows the consultant to accomplish important preparatory tasks, and significantly reduces the possibility for problems to arise.